 In the last few years, the smart proteins market has grown exponentially, led by companies from the US, UK, Canada, China, and Singapore, but India is rising fast.

-New startups along with established players have started introducing plant-based food options that replicate the non-vegetarian food in their product offering.
+New startups along with established players have started introducing plant-based food options that replicate the non-vegetarian food in their product offerings.

 Interestingly many of the plant-based food companies in India are founded by people from the same family.
 Check this list of plant-based and vegan food companies in India.